-If you would like to be certain your clock is from Germany, you can look at the back plate of the clock movement itself, there will be a stamp engraved that says Made in Germany.
-These hands will fit 90% of these clocks, with exception of some tubular bell units, and some of the older German units.
-If you want to be absolutely 100% sure these hands are for you, you can measure the diameter of the posts and match it up with the sizes they specify.
+If you would like to be certain the clock is from Germany, look at the back plate of the clock movement itself.
+There will always be a stamp with an engraving that says Made in Germany.
+These mechanical clock hands will fit 90% of these clocks.
+Although there are some exceptions.
+Some tubular bell units and some of the older German units are a couple of examples.
+To be absolutely 100% sure these hands are correct, measure the width of the mounting post on the movement and match it up with the sizes they specify.

-The further back in time you go, and these are considered Antiques, there was no mass production.
-This means the older the clock, the weirder its going to be you could say.
-So these hands are not going to fit every clock that is old and from America, but they do cover the mass productions instead.
-Sometimes is it required for the older antiques to make something work, from what you can get.
-Such as soldering two hands together to make one good one that fits, or filing a hole bigger with a needle file, things like this.
+The further back in time one goes with USA antiques movements there was less mass production.
+This means the older the clock the weirder things can get.
+So these hands are not going to fit every clock that is old and from America but they do cover the mass productions instead.
+Sometimes is it required for the older antiques to make something work from what is available.
+Such as soldering two hands together to make one good one that fits or filing a hole bigger with a needle file.

 For 5 inch dial diameter.
 Choose square or oblong hole in the minute hand.

 For American antique movements.
-(Seth Thomas, New Haven, Ansonia, Gilbert, Waterbury and on)
+(Seth Thomas, New Haven, Ansonia, Gilbert, Waterbury and so on)

 For American antique movements.
-(Seth Thomas, New Haven, Ansonia, Gilbert, Waterbury and on) This has a square hole in the minute hand.
+(Seth Thomas, New Haven, Ansonia, Gilbert, Waterbury and so on) This has a square hole in the minute hand.

 For American antique movements.
-(Seth Thomas, New Haven, Ansonia, Gilbert, Waterbury and on).
+(Seth Thomas, New Haven, Ansonia, Gilbert, Waterbury and so on).
 Specify if the hole in the minute hand is oblong or square.
 Measurement is the dial diameter